zach-blumenfeld/graph-nd/README.md

    OPEN_AI_API_KEY = ... # or subistute your preffered LLM/Embedding
 ```
-5Run one of the provided examples or scripts in the `examples/` directory
+Run provided examples or scripts in the `examples/` directory

 ## **Feedback & Contributions**
 Feedback and ideas are welcome!
 Join the development conversation or raise issues for improvements.
 Let’s make GraphRAG accessible to everyone!